-Our thoughts: The detail on how variable consideration was handled by the company, as well as its presentation of comparative financial results, are the sections that hold most value for review.
+Our thoughts: The detail on how variable consideration was handled by the company, as well as its presentation of comparative financial results, are the sections that hold the most value for review.

-- Page 9, in the “Franchise and Property Revenues” section, provides a summary of ASC 606 impacted the company’s treatment of franchise fees.
+- Page 9, in the “Franchise and Property Revenues” section, provides a summary of ASC 606 that impacted the company’s treatment of franchise fees.

 - Page 11 provides a solid description and representation of how the company disaggregated its revenues by “Concept” and its most significant markets by Operating Profit.

-- Pages 16 – 18 provide balance sheet and statement of income information with the impact of ASC 606 detailed for each row.
+- Pages 16 – 18 provide a balance sheet and statement of income information with the impact of ASC 606 detailed for each row.